 - Modify California's stringent (and often unnecessarily litigious) environmental review for certain public transit projects.
 Have a fixed public comment window and then stop accepting roadblocks.

-- Take two billion dollars (the same amount that SF just spent on one 2 mile extension of a subway) and put a public competition out for digging tunnels and building stations.
+- Take two billion dollars (the same amount that SF just spent on one 2 mile extension of a subway) and invite a public competition for digging tunnels and building stations.
 The Boring Company is obviously a candidate but let the city put its innovation where its mouth is.
 I'm sure the proptech ecosystem would be thrilled to throw their hat into the ring.

 - Create a new public-private company to manage the new effort.
 Cap the staffing at 20 of the best people you can.
 Pay them way above top of market, assuming they meet certain project milestones.